-OUR POLICY ON SINGLE-USE PLASTIC
+OUR POLICY ON SINGLE-USE PLASTIC & ALTERNATIVES

 There is wide range of single use, disposable plastic items that should be avoided or replaced.
-As an initial step, we have identified a list of six priority plastic items that should be dealt with first.
+As an initial step, we have identified a list of six priority plastics that should be dealt with first.
 They are water bottles, coffee cups/lids, straws, takeaway containers, foodware (cutlery, cups, plates, lids, etc.) and plastic bags.
 These items particularly form a prolific and/or problematic part of the litter stream, and there are available alternatives to their use.

 For this reason, we have based the program around the elimination of these key items.

-the conundrum - plastic free does not mean waste free
+The conundrum - plastic free does not mean waste free

-Compostable options are a viable alternative to traditional plastic, however the term 'compostable' can be misleading.
-Some are not 100% compostable containing a mix of compostable and non-compostable materials.
+Compostable options can be a viable alternative to traditional plastic.
+However the term 'compostable' can be misleading.
+Many products claim to be compostable, but are not certified under Australian Standards.
+Some are not 100% compostable.
 Additionally, the terms 'compostable' and 'biodegradable' are often used interchangeably and this can be misleading and confusing.
-Many that are 100% compostable require a commercial composting facility to be properly processed and do not readily break down under natural conditions.
+In the case of bioplastics, they require a commercial composting facility to be properly processed and do not readily break down under natural conditions.

 In an ideal world we would only dine-in at cafes and restaurants or, if taking away, use reusable and returnable containers and utensils.
 Our position should always favour these options.

 However, takeaway using disposable containers and utensils is now the norm and this needs to be recognised and addressed.